 My career was borne out of proximity to material excess.
 My father, a Polish-American immigrant, ran a small gallery with other Polish artists in Greenwich, CT, a well-known enclave of East Coast wealth.
 He sold paintings, painted furniture and home murals.
 My mother helped run the shop.
 We lived modestly, in a working-class town nearby.
 I sometimes accompanied my dad to see clients.
 His battered pickup would roll through wrought-iron gates onto lush grounds, where neatly trimmed hedges framed grand manors.
-Their owners emerged onto cobblestone driveways, dressed and groomed like people I saw in glossy magazines with thick pages.
-They stood in stark contrast to my dad’s throwaway clothes and paint-encrusted hands.
+Their owners would emerge onto cobblestone driveways, dressed and groomed like people I saw in glossy magazines with thick pages.
+They stood in stark contrast to my dad’s paint-encrusted clothes and hands.
 To a young kid, this was success—not their achievements, just their picturesque lifestyles.
 Many were investment bankers, and my career choice was as simple as that.

-After leaving finance, I found myself questioning many things, including the nature of knowledge itself —so I joined a cognition lab that studied how people form causal beliefs.
+After leaving finance, I found myself questioning many things, including the nature of knowledge itself —so joined a cognition lab that studied how people form causal beliefs.
 I was specifically interested in how we track the frequency of causal events - like observing an animal act friendly in 9 out of 10 encounters, and determining how that’s encoded into intuition.
 While the research felt promising, I struggled to see how publishing would matter - cognition journals rarely influence the zeitgeist.
 I soon became more interested in how scientific ideas could reach mainstream markets.
 Digital media’s interactive nature was quite suitable for scientific exploration, so I decided to learn more about it.

 Causal Art

 At this point I had developed a broad set of skills in science and engineering, and wanted to apply them towards a good cause.
 So I started building an app that increases mainstream engagement with scientific content.
 While scientific education is upstream of more direct efforts like sending mosquito nets to villages, I think it’s important.
 Many of the issues facing modern society, like climate change, are complex.
 My hope is that when people grasp this complexity, they’ll make better decisions about it.
-Stay tuned!

 By Luke Berszakiewicz